-- These committee may meet prior to th annual meeting to consider and act on policy recommendations and report to the Resolution Committee and then presented to the membership at the annual business meeting for consideration and approval.
+- These committees may meet prior to the annual meeting to consider and act on any policy recommendations.
+Policy committees report to the Resolution Committee and then present to the membership at the annual business meeting for consideration and approval.

 Ag & Food Policy

 The Ag & Food Policy Committee considers policy to ensure cattlemen are being represented and their needs addressed in law and regulation.
 This committee also considers federal and state budget issues